minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ## Section Rules

 * No linking to sites that require a person to do surveys or require personal information, such as cell phone numbers.
-* Do not ask or pressure content to be updated.
+* Do not ask or pressure content to be updated
 * Topics that offer downloadable content must follow the download links rules, located here: [Download Link Rules](#mapping-and-modding:download-links)
 * Topics that offer downloadable content must follow the file guidelines, located here: [File Guidelines](#mapping-and-modding:file-guidelines)
 * Topics that offer downloadable content must follow the tagging format, which can be found here: [Tagging Format](#mapping-and-modding:tagging-format)
-* Topics must have an installation guide if required.
+* Topics must have an installation guide if required
-* Any required permissions must be displayed in the original post.
+* Any required permissions must be displayed in the original post
-* Topics or posts made to start or continue a flame war against another mod, a user, or a group, is not allowed.
+* Topics or posts made to start or continue a flame war against another mod, a user, or a group, are not allowed
-* Posts saying "No pics, no clicks" are considered spam and are not allowed.
+* Posts containing "No pics, no clicks" are considered spam and are not allowed
 * __Be Nice__

   Not all users are able to find an answer to a question, so please be nice when answering their question.
-If an answer or a reply to a post cannot be nice, do not post it.
+If an answer or a reply to a post cannot be nice, do not post it

 ## Minecraft Mods